- Graduate Nursing Program Requirements

 - See Appendix A, CON Graduate Pass/Fail Spring 2020 policy (CON Graduate S+/S/U for Spring 2020 Full-Term and B Term Courses Only)

-Appeals for reinstatement from students should be reviewed first by the Executive Director of Student Affairs.
+Appeals for reinstatement from students should be reviewed first by the Assistant Dean for Student Affairs.
 If the appeal is approved, then the Student Petitions Committee must forward it to the Dean of the Graduate School for action (see Student Petitions).

-All nursing courses in the Ph.D.Programs are partially delivered online through Blackboard Course Management System which allows UofSC faculty to create a secure course web site for class communications, posting assignments, posting readings, linking to complementary web sites, administering exams, and much more.
+All nursing courses in the PhD Program are partially delivered online through Blackboard Learning Management System which allows UofSC faculty to create a secure course web-site for class communications, posting assignments, posting readings, linking to complementary web-sites, administering exams, and much more.
 In courses that use Blackboard, the course syllabus will provide basic information about accessing Blackboard.
 Additional information about Blackboard is available at Getting Assistance.

 Students access online courses at Blackboard Access.
 Courses offered in this format are constructed and conducted differently than traditional classroom courses.
 Below are some suggestions on how to be successful in online courses: